fordevoted/1092_EE3031_Computer-Programming/exercise/week10.md

 Please implement a single-hand Big Two game.

-First, randomly deal a deck of cards to players (cannot repeat), and discard the remainder.
+First, randomly deal a deck of cards to players (cannot repeat), and discard the remainder if the number of players cannot divide a deck.

 In each turn, every player will randomly choose a card (cannot reuse).
-The player with max card-rank will get 1 point.
+Someone with max card-rank will get 1 score.

 ```
-Card rank: 2 A K Q J 10 9 8 7 6 5 4 3
+Point rank: 2 A K Q J 10 9 8 7 6 5 4 3
-Color rank: ♠(spades) ♥(hearts) ♦(diamonds) ♣(clubs)
+Suit rank: ♠(spades) ♥(hearts) ♦(diamonds) ♣(clubs)
 ```

 Finally, print out the result.